rishiba/doc_bcop_c/doc/3_milestone.rst

 ========  ======  ======  ==================================================================  =========
   Number  Type    Name    Explanation                                                         Remarks
 ========  ======  ======  ==================================================================  =========
-       1  int     int     The highest number till which we have to find the fibonacci terms.
+       1  int     int     The highest number till which we have to find the Fibonacci terms.
 ========  ======  ======  ==================================================================  =========